armbian/build/documentation/general-faq.md

 # How to prepare SD card?

-Unzipped RAW images can be written with supplied imagewriter.exe on Windows XP/2003/Win7 or with DD command in Linux/Mac:
+Unzipped RAW images can be written with supplied imagewriter.exe on Windows XP/2003/Win7 and with [Win32Diskimager](http://sourceforge.net/projects/win32diskimager/) on Windows 8.x or with DD command in Linux/Mac:

 	dd bs=1M if=filename.raw of=/dev/sdx